Kyrobi/Cynagen/rules.md

 ## 4. Keep the server peaceful and enjoyable.
-* Please keep controversial topics out of the server such as political or religious related issues.
+* Keep controversial topics such as political or religious related issues out of the server.

-* If you are doing something and players on the server wish for you to stop, then you’ll need to stop.
+* If you are doing something the players on the server wish for you to stop, then you need to stop.
 If you feel what you're doing is reasonable, you may explain the situation to the players.
 If you're unsure, contact a staff about it.

 * Spamming is not allowed.

-* Inappropriate usernames aren’t allowed on the server.
+* Inappropriate usernames are not allowed on the server.
 You will be requested to make a name change.
 Failure to change your name will result in a ban.

-* You may not use nicknames to harass, bully, spam, or harm other users.
+* You may not use nicknames or usernames to harass, bully, spam, or harm other users.

 * Purposely causing lag to the server is not allowed.
+This includes anything that will jeopardize the server's integrity.

 ## 5. Cheating, hacking, and exploiting are not allowed.
 * If you abuse any exploits, bugs, or glitches, you will be punished based on the severity of the abuse.
 Unfair advantages that you find are considered exploits and should be reported to a staff member or in the #support channel on Discord.

-* If you find someone that has any sort of machine or knowledge of any bugs or duplication glitches, please report them immediately.
+* If you have any knowledge of advantageous bugs, glitches, or exploits, please report them immediately.
 Failure to do so will result in both parties being banned.

 * Using modifications to the game such as x-ray texture packs are also considered cheating.
-(You get ores way faster than normal players.)